canonical/alertmanager-k8s-operator/CONTRIBUTING.md

   --config pagerduty_key='your-key'
 ```

-Alternatively you may deploy Alertmanger without a pagerduty key to let it enter the
+Alternatively you may deploy Alertmanger without a PagerDuty key to let it enter the
 blocked state, and provide a key later on to unblock Alertmanager:

 ```shell